Kristijan885/ABS-SC2-RL-Bot/README.md

 # SC2-BuildMarines-RL

-A StarCraft II bot I built that learns to crank out marines using a mix of imitation learning and reinforcement learning techniques.
+A StarCraft II bot we built that learns to crank out marines using a mix of imitation learning and reinforcement learning techniques.

 ## What it does